 ReMerge is a nonprofit organization, 501(c)(3), that was created in 2011 and is based in Oklahoma City, Oklahoma.2 ReMerge was formed with intentions to address the high rate of incarceration of women in the state of Oklahoma, which "has incarcerated more women per capita than anywhere else in the world for nearly three decades."
-The organization has a robust pre-trial diversion program for women who (1) are facing nonviolent felony charges in Oklahoma City and (2) are mothers who have legal rights, or custody, of at least one child.
+The organization has a robust pre-trial diversion program for women who (1) are facing nonviolent felony charges in Oklahoma County and (2) are mothers who have legal rights, or custody, of at least one child.
 Eligible women gain access to ReMerge by requesting a diversion screening when they are charged with criminal felonies.
-5
+The diversion screening is conducted using the Ohio Risk Assessment System (ORAS), which measures a person's risk of recidivism, determines their substance abuse needs and barriers to treatment, and considers the person's child care responsibilities.
+After the diversion screening is complete, a district attorney, assigned specifically to work with the Oklahoma County Treatment